gitChandan123/faceRecognition/README.md

 - cvzone

-## How to Install and Run this project?
+## How do I install and run this project?
    - ### Pre-Requisites:
      1. [Intall the python latest version](https://www.python.org/downloads/)
      2. [Install the Git Version Control]( https://git-scm.com/)